tobiasschoch/wbacon/inst/paper/paper.md

 By default, `wBACON_reg()` uses the parametrization `alpha = 0.05`, `collect = 4`, and `version = "V2"`.
 These parameters are used to call the `wBACON()` multivariate outlier nomination/ detection algorithm on the design matrix.
 Then, the same parameters are used to compute the robust linear regression.

-To ensure a high breakdown point, `version = "V2"` should not be changed to `version = "V1"` unless you have good reasons to do so.
+To ensure a high breakdown point, `version = "V2"` should not be changed to "V1" unless you have good reasons to do so.
 The main "turning knob" to tune the algorithm is `alpha`, which defines the $(1 - \alpha)$ quantile of the Student $t$-distribution.
-All observations whose distances/discrepancies [See document `methods.pdf` in the folder `doc` of the package.] are smaller (in absolute value) than the quantile are selected into the subset of "good" data.
-By choosing smaller values for `alpha` (e.g., 0.2), more observations are selected (ceteris paribus) into the subset of "good" data (and vice versa).
+All observations whose distances/discrepancies are smaller (in absolute value) than the quantile (times a constant) are selected into the subset of "good" data [see document `methods.pdf` in the folder `doc` of the package].
+By choosing larger values for `alpha` (e.g., 0.2), more observations are selected (ceteris paribus) into the subset of "good" data (and vice versa).

 The parameter `collect` specifies the initial subset size, which is defined as $m = p \cdot collect$.
-It can be modified but should be chosen such that $m$ is considerably smaller than the number of observations $n$.
+It should be chosen such that $m$ is considerably smaller than the number of observations $n$.
 Otherwise we are at risk of selecting too many "bad" observations into the initial subset, which will eventually bias the regression estimates.

 The instance `reg` is an object of the class `wbaconlm`.
-The printed output of `wBACON_reg()` is identical with the one of the `lm()` function (see `stats` package).
+The printed output of `wBACON_reg()` is identical with the one of the `stats::lm()` function.
 In addition, we are told the size of the subset on which the regression has been computed.
-The observations not in the subset are considered outliers (here 1 out of 50 observations).
-The `summary()` method can be used to obtain a summary of the estimated model.
+The observations not in the subset are considered potential outliers (here 1 out of 50 observations).
+The `summary()` method can be used to summarize the estimated model.

 ```{.r}
 summary(reg)